oliverschwarz/kirby-studio16b/README.md

 ## Documentation

 The main image ratio will be 1600 x 686 pixel.
+Icons are taken from https://github.com/lipis/flag-icons